Tax presence

 B.V. (private company with limited liability)

 Dutch corporate income tax is imposed on worldwide profits of the BV.
 The tax rate on the first EUR200,000 of taxable profit is 19 percent.
 The rate on taxable profit in excess of EUR200,000 is 25.8 percent.
-Benefits derived by the BV from a so-called participation (deelneming) in an entity are exempt from Dutch corporate income tax (participation exemption) (deelnemingsvrijstelling).
+Benefits derived by the BV from a so-called qualifying participation (deelneming) in an entity are exempt from Dutch corporate income tax (participation exemption) (deelnemingsvrijstelling).
 The participation exemption seeks to prevent double taxation of business profits at different corporate levels.

 Co-operative U.A.

 Dutch corporate income tax is imposed on worldwide profits of the co-operative.
 The tax rate on the first EUR200,000 of taxable profit is 19 percent.
 The rate on taxable profit in excess of EUR200,000 is 25.8 percent.
-Benefits derived by the co-operative from a so-called participation (deelneming) in an entity are exempt from Dutch corporate income tax (participation exemption) (deelnemingsvrijstelling).
+Benefits derived by the co-operative from a so-called qualifying participation ( deelneming) in an entity are exempt from Dutch corporate income tax (participation exemption) (deelnemingsvrijstelling).
 The participation exemption seeks to prevent double taxation of business profits at different corporate levels.

 C.V. (a limited partnership)